ojohnso3/food-coma-application/README.md

 ## Recipe Database API
 **The database's tagging isn't perfect; for example, checking a vegetarian dietary preference then searching up beef will give you a bunch of non-vegetarian beef options.
+There are other ways to get conflicts...so in general results might not be as expected.

 Accreditations: We use a BCrypt solution in this project from: